 Go to the Collection's Page

-From the World of Tomorrow in New York in 1939 to Feeding the Planet, Energy for Life at Milan, Italy's Expo 2015 going on right now, World's Fairs have been a mirror of the times, and a place where mankind's hopes and visions for a better future are expressed.
+From the Eiffel Tower built for the Exposition Universal in 1889, to the environment today, World's Fairs have been a mirror of the times, and a place where mankind's hopes and visions for a better future are expressed.